 - Capital Gains Tax exemption

-- Tax liability of 15%, subject to an 80% Partial Exemption Regime (read more in the Taxation section of our recent Budget Brief), bringing the effective tax rate up to a maximum of 3% on specific sources of income in Mauritius
+- Tax liability of 15%, subject to an 80% Partial Exemption Regime, bringing the effective tax rate up to a maximum of 3% on specific sources of income in Mauritius

 - No withholding tax on dividends, interests or royalties